 Ada tells the story of visionary pioneer of the digital age, Ada Lovelace, incorporating groundbreaking performance technology.
 But like all great theatre it needs funding to make it happen!
-You can become one of Ada’s Angels here.
+You can find all of the information about this exciting project, and become one of Ada’s Angels here.

 The weather wasn’t particularly pleasant yesterday, so going to see the RSC’s King Lear in Stratford was excellent scheduling.
 Spoiler – everyone dies by the end of the play.
 There were some good performances from David Troughton as Gloucester, Paapa Essiedu as Edmund and Oliver Johnstone as Edgar, but otherwise the production was somewhat disappointing.
 We also went for an after-show meal in the rooftop restaurant, which was very tasty.